alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 These explorations could help you to:

 - estimate the proportion of users who reach the bottom of a page
-- compare scroll behaviour between device categories
+- compare scroll behaviour between device types
 - assess whether longer pages are likely to be fully viewed
 - monitor whether content restructuring changes scroll behaviour